The Cloud Applications console provides information about the cloud applications being used on your network. This includes information such as:

 Two different views are available for the Cloud Applications: Applications and Users (located in the top menu bar next to the time periods).
 Applications shows a list of the programs being used.
 Users shows information on the individual users of the cloud applications, including the username, if the FortiGate was able to view the login event.

-This console can be filtered by Cloud Application.
+This console can be filtered by Cloud Application and Result.
+For more on filters, see Filtering options.

 |In order for information to appear in the Cloud Applications console, an application